 If we talk about tropical desert locations, most of the deserts which are hot are generally found near the Tropics of Cancer and Capricorn.
 It is between 5 degrees and 30 degrees north and south of the equator.
 The environment is very extreme in these deserts.
 The largest hot desert in the world is the Sahara which is in Africa which spreads in the whole range of the continent.
 The highest average temperature of the earth is found in these areas.
 The range of the temperature is between 29 and 35 degrees Celsius.
 The rainfall occurred occasionally.
 In the winter, the temperature is cooler than in the summers.
 The temperature in the winter ranges from 15 degrees to 25 degrees.
 If we talk about the winds, the generation of sand storms as well as dust storms can be seen here if the speed of the wind exceeds 80km/h.

 Examples of Tropical Desert

-The tropical deserts in the regions of California, Arizona as well as Mexico of the USA, the Thar desert, the Arabian and the Saharan desert whereas other examples of these type deserts are the Atacama desert, Kalahari desert, the Namib, and the Great Australian Desert.
+The tropical deserts include in the regions of California, Arizona as well as Mexico of the USA, the Thar desert, the Arabian, and the Saharan desert whereas other examples of these types of desserts are the Atacama desert, Kalahari desert, the Namib, and the Great Australian Desert.